Vojtěch Machek

 Vojtěch Machek (born 28 February 1990) is a Czech professional footballer who plays FK Ostrov.

 Career

-Machek began his career in the youth team of Sparta Prague before moving to Feyenoord, and made his professional debut on loan at Excelsior during the 2009-10 season.
+Born in Ostrov, Machek began his career in the youth team of Sparta Prague before moving to Feyenoord, and made his professional debut on loan at Excelsior during the 2009-10 season.
 The defender played during the 2010/2011 season six games for Helmond Sport.

 After a spell at German club SV Poppenreuth in the 2020-21 season, Machek returned to the Czech Republic and joined FK Ostrov in the summer 2021.